 We have a separately-designated standing Audit Committee established in accordance with section 3(a)(58)(A) of the Exchange Act.
 The Audit Committee is currently comprised of Messrs.
-Choper, Bernikow and Kyees.
+Choper, Mooney and Mesdag.
 Each of the members of the Audit Committee is independent, as independence for Audit Committee members is defined under the rules of Nasdaq.
-In addition, the Board of Directors has determined that Mr. Bernikow is an "audit committee financial expert" under the rules of the SEC.
-No other directors attend audit committee meetings.
+Through May 14, 2015, Mr. Bernikow served on the audit committee and was our "audit committee financial expert" under the rules of the SEC.
+On May 14, 2015, Mr. Mooney was selected by the Board to replace Mr. Bernikow as a member of the Audit Committee and our Board determined that Mr. Mooney will now serve as our "audit committee financial expert."

-The Audit Committee operates under a written charter, which can be found under "Corporate Governance-Charters & Policies" on the Investor Relations page of our website at http://investor.destinationxl.com.
+The Audit Committee operates under a written charter, which can be found under "Corporate Governance- Charters & Policies" on the Investor Relations page of our website at http://investor.destinationxl.com.

 The purpose of the Audit Committee is to (i) assist the Board of Directors in fulfilling its oversight responsibilities to the shareholders, potential shareholders and the investment community; (ii) oversee the audits of our financial statements and our relationship with our independent registered public accounting firm; (iii) promote and further the integrity of our financial statements and oversee the qualifications, independence and performance of our independent registered public accounting firm (including being solely responsible for appointing, determining the scope of, evaluating and, when necessary, terminating the relationship with the independent registered public accounting firm); and (iv) provide the Board of Directors and the independent registered public accounting firm, unfiltered access to each other on a regular basis.
 The Audit Committee meets at least quarterly and as often as it deems necessary in order to perform its responsibilities.
-During fiscal 2012, the Audit Committee met eight times.
+During fiscal 2014, the Audit Committee meet five times.